 Find a welding trade school.

-According to the Bureau of Labor Statistics, the median salary for welders is $40,420 annually.
-The salary can be higher or lower depending on length on the job and experience.
+According to the Bureau of Labor Statistics, the average annual pay for welders in 2022 was $50,460.
 But there are three different welding jobs that pay much more than the average welder’s salary.
-These jobs out earn many medical field salaries, even.
+These jobs out-earn many medical based salaries, even.
 Here are three of the highest paid welding jobs in the world and their descriptions.

 Industrial Pipe Welder

-Industrial pipe welders work on a variety of different pipes.
-Gas, chemical, water, and power generators are the major ones.
+Industrial pipe welders work on a variety of different pipes, including gas, chemical, water, and power generators.
 These pipes need constant maintenance to work properly and prevent any unnecessary accidents.

-An underwater welder can collect the biggest salary of over $200,000 annually, although many will make between $54,750 and $93,910, according to Bureau of Labor Statistics.
 Your workplace is located on the ocean floor, so a love for water is a requirement for this branch of welding.
-Underwater welders take care of the pipes in oil drilling stations and make sure there are no leaks in projects under the water.
+Underwater welders take care of the pipes in oil drilling stations and make sure there are no leaks in projects under water.

 To become a welder of any kind, you must have a high school diploma or GED, and you must have the appropriate amount of classroom time and paid on-the-job experience.
 Welders must be certified as well.
-To learn more about becoming a welder, fill out the form and a representative from one of our schools will contact you to answer any of your questions.
+To learn more about becoming a welder, fill out the form so a representative from one of our partner schools can contact you to answer any of your questions.

 Study welding and other trade school programs: trade school practice tests